Video Dubbing API Guide

 Use lipsync-2 for most dubbing jobs.
 Use sync-3 for production-quality dubbing, complex scenes, obstructions, profile angles, or 4K output.
 Switch to lipsync-2-pro when you need premium facial detail at a lower price point than sync-3.

 Set sync_mode to control what happens when audio and video lengths differ. cut_off trims excess audio. bounce loops the video to match audio length.
-See sync mode options for details.
+See Sync Mode for the full behavior matrix.